 ACI documentation for Ansible saved.

-Also the link for modules
+Also the link for

-An important key to any programing language is variables and Ansible is no different.
+An important key to any programing language are variables and Ansible is no different.
 If you would have had to create 100 tenants in an ACI fabric, you dont want to have to create 100 different YAML files with the configuration that we showed above.
 That makes no sense.

 Ansible allows the placement of variables in the YAML file via what we know as templates.
 This template system is called Jinja Templates and is used in many aspects of Python, the core base of Ansible.
 This is how the syntax would be like for the example above: